-Harvest Church is a brand new church meeting in the Moultonborough / Sandwich / Center Harbor area.
+Harvest Church is a Congregation of local believers in Jesus Christ meeting in the Moultonborough / Sandwich / Center Harbor area.

 We are a group of Christians from the area that share the belief that God loves it when people reach out in love to their neighbors and their community and also across the world.
 We love to worship God and to share our love for Him with anyone who's interested.